Shining a Light On Inequity In Education: Actions You Can Take

 During the pandemic, the lack of technology access in our public schools became abundantly evident.
 During the first shutdowns in March 2020, only 42 percent of households with school-aged children had an internet connection or access to a device.
 Black and Hispanic families were 1.3 to 1.4 times less likely to have access than their white counterparts, preventing students from even participating in remote learning.

 But educational inequities extend far beyond technology.
 Here are the most common, well-researched, and documented inequities in our schools.
-Naming these inequities is not enough.
+Naming these educational inequities is not enough.
 We need to work to remove these barriers to student success.
 Disrupting them requires equity-focused leaders passionately contributing to systemic change.

 1. Students of color are less likely to have rigorous coursework.

-Generally speaking, Black and Hispanic students are less likely to attend schools that offer rigorous coursework, advanced courses, and programs for gifted and talented students.
+Generally speaking, Hispanic and Black students are less likely to attend schools that offer rigorous coursework, advanced courses, and programs for gifted and talented students.
 If students of color do attend these schools, they are less likely than white peers to be enrolled in advanced courses and are often denied access to these opportunities.
 It doesn’t have to be this way.
 Research also shows that students of color show higher enrollment when they are led by principals who share their racial identity.

 2. Students of color are less likely to be taught by skilled educators.

 Public schools that serve many students of color are more likely to be taught by out-of-field and inexperienced teachers.
 Additionally, the teacher workforce is less likely to be stable in schools with high enrollments of students of color.
 Students of color are more likely to attend a school where greater than half of teachers were absent for more than ten days.
 However, in schools with an equity-minded leader of color at the helm, researchers found that teachers of color have higher levels of job satisfaction and lower turnover rates.
+And, as a results, students are more likely to receive a quality education.

 3. Students of color are disciplined more frequently and more harshly.